The short story

 Morality in the Satanic Pentagram

 Did LaVey really believe in Baphomet?
-If we take his atheism seriously, it seems that he didn’t believe in any supernatural creatures of any kind – neither God nor the devil.
-But he also seemed to be comfortable around other occultists who believed in the real existence of Satan or other spiritual entities of that nature.
+If we take his atheism seriously, it seems that he didn’t believe in supernatural creatures of any kind—neither God nor the devil.
+But he also seemed to be comfortable around other occultists who believed in the real existence of Satan and other spiritual entities.
 LaVey may have been an atheist, but that doesn’t mean the Pentagram has to be.
 As we see with the Apple logo, symbols are extremely powerful, and the meaning they convey can have implications beyond what their original authors intended.

 Let’s take the Satanic pentagram seriously for a moment.
 A religion that focuses on allowing rather than suppressing our natural impulses initially sounds very liberating.
 But do we really want to live in a world where matter conquers spirit?
 I don’t think we do, for two reasons: (a) it doesn’t make logical sense; and (b) it leads to a kind of moral doom.